josphatowino/hello-world/README.md

 hi guys!

-Josphat here, i like python progamming because of the simplicity.
+Josphat here, i like python because of the simplicity and its power.
 I am very clever that sometimes i don't understand what am saying!